Your Complete Guide to CBD's Benefits for Anxiety

 Hovatta et al.25 identified a close relationship between antioxidative defense mechanisms and anxiety-related phenotypes in six inbred mouse strains.

-Genes tied to antioxidant process were directly associated with high anxiety responses.
+Genes tied to the antioxidant process were directly associated with high anxiety responses.

 Check out CBD and oxidative stress for anxiety.